samestrin/llm-pdf-ocr-api/README.md

 - **Python**: The script runs ina Python3 environment.
 - **Flask**: Utilized for web development with Flask.
 - **gunicorn**: An extension that provides a Python WSGI HTTP Server for UNIX.
+- **OpenCV**: Used to segment larger bodies of text into individual lines.
 - **Pillow**: Helps with image processing tasks through the Python Imaging Library (Fork).
 - **PyMuPDF**: Utilized for PDF parsing with Python bindings for the MuPDF library.
 - **sentencepiece**: Helps with unsupervised text tokenization and detokenization.